You are here

 The Praxis Subject Assessment exam is a content area exam accepted for meeting content competency requirements for certain Colorado endorsements.

 - View detailed information on what Colorado accepts and does not accept.
-Look for the state code of CO.
+Scroll down.

 - View information on how to register for a test.
+(Scroll down.)
 When registering, please select the State of Colorado, Code 7040.